hamishivi/pokemongenerator/README.md

+# Pokemon Generator

 PLEASE README BEFORE LOOKING AT CODE: THIS EXPLAINS IMPORTANT SETUP STEPS AND EXPLAINS THE STRUCTURE OF THIS CODEBASE.

-# Pokemon Generator

 ![Generated Pokemon](./report_images/wgan_gp_image.png)

+*An example of generated pokemon*

 This is the codebase for my COMP3419 assignment, to generate pokemon with WGANs.
 To install all dependencies, simply run ```pip install -r requirements.txt```.
 However, if you wish to use GPU training, please remove tensorflow from the dependencies list in ```requirements.txt``` and install tensorflow-gpu on your own.
 To make sure you can run the WGAN-GP training, which requires second order gradients in some cases, ensure you have the latest versions of CUDnn and tensorflow-gpu installed.